hiawui/screengo/docs/store/description_en.md

 2. Choose to record the current page (with area selection), window, or full screen.
 3. Toggle system audio or microphone as needed.
 4. Click "Start Recording".
+5. After recording, preview, trim, and export as WebM or MP4.

 GitHub Repository:
 https://github.com/hiawui/screengo